alexjch/pix_diff/README.md

 # Identifying video frames with content changes

 Basic detection of changes in between video frames using Pillow library.
+The motivation is to use an intel edison to record and save images to a cloud service storage and avoid serving these images from a device in my network (And opening my network to potential attacks)

 ## Hardware setup
 * Intel edison